pytorch/executorch/docs/source/build-run-coreml.md

 ```

-8. Use [Xcode](https://developer.apple.com/documentation/xcode/building-and-running-an-app#Build-run-and-debug-your-app) to deploy the application on the device.
+7. Use [Xcode](https://developer.apple.com/documentation/xcode/building-and-running-an-app#Build-run-and-debug-your-app) to deploy the application on the device.

-9. The application can now run the [MobileNet V3](https://pytorch.org/vision/main/models/mobilenetv3.html) model on the CoreML backend.
+8. The application can now run the [MobileNet V3](https://pytorch.org/vision/main/models/mobilenetv3.html) model on the CoreML backend.

 <br>In this tutorial, you have learned how to lower the [MobileNet V3](https://pytorch.org/vision/main/models/mobilenetv3.html) model to the CoreML backend, deploy, and run it on an Apple device.

+## Frequently encountered errors and resolution.

+If you encountered any bugs or issues following this tutorial please file a bug/issue [here](https://github.com/pytorch/executorch/issues) with tag #coreml.